 Liforme began to research the best way to create a sustainable yoga mat in 2008.
 In 2013, they launched the Liforme Yoga Mat.
 The mat possessed all the qualities I was looking for.
 I initially saw the Liforme mat on the famous Insta-yogi feeds such of Kino MacGregor and Kerri Verna.
 Due to the irresistible powers of social media marketing, I was very strongly inclined to see what the Liforme mat was all about and if the high price point was worth it.

 Read more about the history of the yoga mat here.

-In my 3-year relationship with yoga, I’ve practiced on all sorts of mats: paper thin travel mats, natural rubber with a sponge surface, hippie jute, cheap and flaky gym mats, and PVC ones.
+In my 3-year relationship with yoga, I’ve practiced on all sorts of mats: paper-thin travel mats, natural rubber with a sponge surface, hippie jute, cheap and flaky gym mats, and PVC ones.
 You name the mat, and I’ve probably tried it!
-I eventually narrowed down my yoga mat preference to two qualities: 1) it has to have decent grip, 2) it has to have cushioning and 3) has to be easy to clean.
+I eventually narrowed down my yoga mat preference to two qualities: 1) it has to have decent grip, 2) it has to have adequate cushion, and 3) has to be easy to clean.